lucasdietrich/rust-mqtt-clients-benchmark/readme.md

 * Transport status
   Compared to *rumqtt*, *paho-mqtt* provides more direct feedback on the underlying connection.
 Its `publish` function offers immediate feedback on the connection status.
 In contrast, *rumqtt*'s `publish()` method simply enqueues the message to be sent asynchronously in another thread.
 As a result, any connection or send errors must be handled during the `poll()` call.
 Unfortunately, this means the `publish()` function in *rumqtt* does not provide concrete or immediate information about the current transport (e.g. TCP/TLS) state.

+- Note on manual *ack* feature available in *rumqtt* but not in *paho-mqtt*:
+  Allowing the user to manually manage acks has huge implications because the application must handle the ack in a manner that respects the MQTT protocol.
+  This is discussed here: <https://github.com/eclipse-paho/paho.mqtt.rust/issues/141#issuecomment-2305487832>

 ## Configuration